BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 On the high mountain pastures,
 Young boys now watch the sheep.
-In ten thousand dusky hamlets,
+In ten thousand obscure hamlets,
 Now only women sleep.

 On the floodplain of the Tigris,